Orchextra/orchextra-content-android-sdk/README.md

 and we must sync gradle project.

-You can check the last version of this library in the 'Releases' tab and substitute the LAST_VERSION reference with the last library version.
+**NOTE**: You can check the last version of this library in the 'Releases' tab and substitute the LAST_VERSION reference with the last library version.

 Integrating SDK